infinitered/ignite/README.md

 - Watch Jamon Holmgren's talk at React Live Amsterdam 2019 where he uses Ignite to build an app in less than 30 minutes: [https://www.youtube.com/watch?v=OgiFKMd_TeY](https://www.youtube.com/watch?v=OgiFKMd_TeY)
 - Prior art includes [Ignite Andross](https://github.com/infinitered/ignite-andross) and [Ignite Bowser](https://github.com/infinitered/ignite-bowser) (which is very similar to the current version of Ignite).
-- [Who are We?](https://infinite.red) - Learn More About Infinite Red
+- [Who are We?](https://infinite.red/react-native-app-development-company) - Learn More About Infinite Red, the top React Native app development company